 Coronavirus pandemic and the ‘shortcut method’

-The original rate of 52 cents per hour must be used for the remaining 8 months of the year.
 The key thing to note in regards to the shortcut method is that it covers all of your expenses from working at home including electricity and gas, cleaning costs of your dedicated work area, computer consumables (such as paper and ink) and stationery, phone and internet expenses, home office equipment (including computers, printers, phones, furniture and furnishings).
-It is therefore important to consider which calculation will provide you with the highest deduction, be that 80 cents per hour worked which covers all of your home office expenses, or 52 cents per hour worked, in addition to claiming your mobile phone, internet and other home office expenses.
+It is therefore important to consider and calculate which method will provide you with the highest deduction, be that 80 cents per hour worked which covers all of your home office expenses, or 52 cents per hour worked, in addition to claiming your mobile phone, internet and other home office expenses.

 The actual cost method means exactly that.
 You can claim a tax deduction for the running costs resulting from working at home including electricity and gas, phone and internet, cleaning, home office equipment and stationery.
 You can only claim a portion of these expenses and you must keep records of these expenses.
 The portion that you can claim will be the percentage that you use your home and additional equipment for work purposes.
 You can calculate the work-related percentage by keeping a record of the actual hours you worked from home during the year, or by keeping a diary of a four week block which represents the average amount of time you work from home and then deriving a percentage to apply to your work-related expenses.
 If you don’t have a dedicated work area, such as a home office, you will generally only incur minimal additional running expenses and you must also take into account other members of your household when you work out your expenses.